rmaierlit/expenslyfy.me/README.md

 Password hashing is not implemented at this point.

 Since username and password are sent in an http body, requests should be encrypted with https for production use.

+### Updating expenses
+This is possible on the back-end (through a PUT request on /users/[user]/expenses[expenseId]), but the interface for updating these expenses is not currently impemented on the front-end.